EIE2-IAC-Labs/Project_Brief/TeamProject.md

 ## Stretch Goal 2: Adding Data Memory Cache
 ___

 As an additional stretch goal to the pipelined processor, you may also add data cache to your data memory.
 This is of course a "toy" exercise because your data memory is already a single-cycle memory and is very fast.
 Adding cache memory may make this slower, not faster.
 However, in real designs, data memory could be quite slow.
-Then, adding cache memory will help performance.
+Adding cache memory will help performance.
 Nevertheless, you may learn how cache memory works by implement it as an addition to your pipelined processor.

-The data cache capacity should be no more than 1024 bytes.
-You may choose to implement a direct-mapped or associative cache.
+The data cache capacity could be 4096 bytes (or 1k words).
+For full credit, you are expected to implement at least a 2-set associative cache.

 <br>